The Physiatrist’s Role in Cancer Recovery: Helping Patients With Cancer-Distinct

 Faculty: Andrea L. Cheville, MD, FAAPMR; Sara A. Christensen Holz, MD; Jack B. Fu, MD, FAAPMR; Nancy A. Hutchison, MD, FAAPMR; Ashish Khanna, MD; R. Samuel Mayer, MD, FAAPMR; Vishwa S. Raj, MD, FAAPMR; Julie K. Silver, MD, FAAPMR; Michael D. Stubblefield, MD, FAAPMR; Mary M. Vargo, MD, FAAPMR; Eric M. Wisotzky, MD, FAAPMR; Rajesh Yadav, MD, FAAPMR

-Cancer is a very prevalent condition with frequent disabling complications.
+Cancer is a very prevalent condition with a growing population of survivors who experience frequent disabling complications.
 This precourse will focus on the physiatrist’s pivotal role in cancer rehabilitation, employing an impairment focused framework, which facilitates the application of learning goals across a wide range of oncologic conditions, settings of care, and phases of disease.

 While rehabilitation principles for individuals with cancer, including cancer survivors, fall solidly within the scope of usual PM&R practice, this precourse will emphasize the evaluation and management of clinical conditions that are most highly associated with cancer diagnoses, and those in which the oncology context highly informs PM&R evaluation and decision making, allowing attendees to deepen their ability and confidence in treating this population.